kin/gh-action-autoarchive-stale-cards-for-column/README.md

           # Required: Integer for how many days must have elapsed since the last time this card was touched
           days-old: 5
 ```
+## Required Inputs
+- `access-token`: Access token for repository.
+Use `"{{ secrets.GITHUB_TOKEN }}"` to prevent leaking secrets.
+This may require setting up a token with increased privileges.
+The token must have `repo` privileges.
+- `repository`: String with target repo name (e.g. 'kin/gh-action-autoarchive-issues-for-column' should be 'gh-action-autoarchive-issues-for-column' here)
+- `repository-owner`: String with repo owner name only (e.g. 'kin/gh-action-autoarchive-issues-for-column' should be 'kin' here)
+- `project-name`: String with name of project the target column is in (case insensitive)
+- `column-to-archive`: String with target column name (case insensitive)
+- `days-old`: Integer for how many days must have elapsed since the last time each card was touched before archiving

 ## Contribution
 To cotnribute, please open an Issue on the action repo: https://github.com/kin/gh-action-autoarchive-issues-for-column to discuss bugs/modifications.